 Double Stars, Variable Stars

 Eta Geminorum (η Gem) - is another double variable.
 The primary is a semi-regular red giant star whose brightness varies between magnitude +3.15 and +3.9 over a period of 234 days.
-It has a close 9th magnitude companion - separation 1.8 arc seconds - that requires a larger scope to distinguish it from the glare of the primary.
+It has a close 9th magnitude companion - separation 1.8 arc seconds - that requires a larger scope to distinguish it from the glare of the main star.

 Unfortunately the 100 day period is also extremely irregular and has been known to vary between 62 days and 257 days.
 U Geminorum is estimated to be 270 light-years distant.